 He looked over and saw Sirius and Remus get up from a couch nearby, Sirius' waving of arms suggested he was speaking about Quidditch.
 Moody wondered what potions the two had drunk to be in the same room as the Malfoys.

-"Fags!" he screamed, not caring he was bound and at their mercy.
-"Whore-boy!
+"You're dead!" he screamed, not caring he was bound and at their mercy.
+"You damn, stupid boy!
 How dare you go up against Albus Dumbledore, the great leader of the light?"

 "Lucius my love, I hear a very annoying insect," Priscus said.
 "Would you like to take care of it for me?"

 "Not without me!"
-Sirius whined, and Remus shook his head at his friend.
+Sirius protested, and Remus shook his head at his friend.

 "And I wouldn't want to miss it out," Tom's silken voice said as he glided into the room.